Building a better bike share system

 Bike share is like all forms of public transportation.
 It’s most useful when it is dependable, predictable, and convenient.

 We are expanding our system footprint to include more neighborhoods.
 This is aligned with our Go Boston 2030 goals.
-We are adding service in more of Dorchester and in parts of Mattapan and Roslindale over the next year.
+We are adding service in more of Dorchester, Mattapan, and Hyde Park over the next year.
 We also will add more bike share capacity in job centers and dense residential areas.

 Bike share is a natural complement to the MBTA's public transit system.
 We work with the T to make sure bike share stations are near transit stations.
 You can easily hop off the train and onto a bike for the next part of your trip.